TylerReeds/GameEngine-FinalProject/README.md

 Explanation:

 We implemented a simple observer to play some SFX when some events happen in the game.
 We wanted an SFX to play if the player beats the level if the player dies and if the player kills an enemy.
 The observer looks at the GameManager script  to see if the beatlevel function is called, and then it will play the win SFX, it also looks at the PlayerController script to see if the playerDiedEvent is called or the enemyKilledEvent is called and then it will play the player died SFX and enemy killed SFX.
+This was useful as we had a single place that would observe events and play SFX, allowing us to better keep track of the SFX used in the game.

 ------